-For that reason, the savvy venue-hunter wants to know what questions to ask before she walks in the door, much less signs the contract.
+For that reason, the savvy venue-hunters want to know what questions to ask before they walk in the door, much less signs the contract.
 Here are a few ideas:

 Do you have a pre-set list of caterers I can use, or can I choose my own?